harvard-huit/salesforce-person-updates/README.md

 ### 1. Get confguration and data

+#### PDS Query

+This will be the query we use to initially limit data and get just the data we need.
+This will look something like `example_query.json`

 #### Configuration

 The config will look like the `example_config.json`.
-It is stored in DynamoDB...

 #### Watermark